jccabrejas/Calendar_Puzzle/README.md

 The code also includes a Twitter bot which (I hope) will tweet one of the solutions for each day at 7am UTC, mostly following [this tutorial from Miguel Garcia](https://realpython.com/twitter-bot-python-tweepy/) using [Tweepy](https://github.com/tweepy/tweepy)

-Link to the Twitter account of the [Calender Puzzle Bot](https://twitter.com/CalendarPuzzle)
+Link to the Twitter account of the [Calender Puzzle Bot](https://twitter.com/CalendarPuzzle).
+The intention is to run a scheduled task using the free tier of [pythonanywhere](https://eu.pythonanywhere.com/)